sdrazdauskas/virtualization-ansible/README.md

 * Add IPs to ansible host file.
 * Setup a ansible vault.
 * Run the ansible playbooks.
-* Setup database with mysql and create custom user for website
+* Setup database with mysql and create custom user for website.
-* Creates hospital django website on docker container and connects to database
+* Creates hospital django website on docker container and connects to database.
-* Install chrome on client VM and install rdp
+* Install chrome on client VM and install rdp.